Razland/ReproducibleResearch_2/PA2_Assignment.md

 stormDat <- cleanStormDat(stormDat)         ## Call to clean data function
 ```

-data cleanup/tidy data notes:
+Data cleanup/tidy data notes:
-1.  _\*State codes sometimes include regional office abbreviations that
+-  _State codes sometimes include regional office abbreviations that often
-often affect multiple states, and should be treated specially in state counts:
+affect multiple states, and should be treated specially in state counts._
- a.
-Code "AN" represents "Atlantic North," data with this label represent
+    --  _Code "AN" represents "Atlantic North," data with this label represent
-    multiple states, including at least "DE" , "NJ" , "NY" , "VA" , "MD" , "NC".
+        multiple states, including at least "DE" , "NJ" , "NY" , "VA" , "MD" ,
+        "NC"._
- b.
-State code "LE" is used for Lake Erie multistate events, including "OH",
+    --  _State code "LE" is used for Lake Erie multistate events, including
-   "NY" , "MI" , "PA".
+    "OH", "NY" , "MI" , "PA"._
- c.
-State code "GM" is used for mulitstate, oceanic events occuring in states
+    --  _State code "GM" is used for mulitstate, oceanic events occuring in
-   around the Gulf of Mexico.
+        states around the Gulf of Mexico._
- d.
-Code "LS"" indicates events occurring around Lake Superior, usually
+    --  _Code "LS"" indicates events occurring around Lake Superior, usually
-   affecting both "MI" and "WI".
+        affecting both "MI" and "WI"._
- e.
-Code "LH" represents Lake Huron, and affects the same states as "LS"_
+    --  _Code "LH" represents Lake Huron, and affects the same states as "LS"._

-2.  _\*\*Record collection began before Alaska and Hawaii statehood, and
+-  _Record collection began before Alaska and Hawaii statehood, and time zone
-time zone standard codes have changed multiple times since the beginning of
+standard codes have changed multiple times since the beginning of record
-record  keeping.
-Several typographical errors are noted in the original data
+keeping.
+Several typographical errors are noted in the original data set
-set time zone and state abbreviations._
+time zone and state abbreviations._

 From the NWS [supplemental
 information](http://www.ncdc.noaa.gov/stormevents/details.jsp?type=supplemental